127

 Blue Like Play Dough caught my attention for two reasons.
-First, I read Tricia Goyer’s blog for a little and heard lots about her books, so I was interested in finally reading one.
+First, I read Tricia Goyer’s blog and heard lots about her books, so I was interested in finally reading one.
 Second, I’m a sucker for books about motherhood, especially ones that promise to be inspirational and encouraging.

 I wasn’t disappointed.
 Blue Like Play Dough is almost an autobiography, chronicling Goyer’s journey to faith and what God taught her through her children.
 She is honest and refreshing, admitting her weaknesses and mistakes as well as her successes.